TJU-NSL/NSL-test/README.md

 pip install -r requirements.txt
 ```
 #### Usage

+The first run requires downloading the model, which is slow, please be patient.

 ```bash
 python testFile1_gpt2.py "Alan Turing theorized that computers would one day become"
 ```